Ch 15.6 Mastering File Read and Write

 import java.nio.file.*;

-Files.writeString(Path.of("output.txt"), "Entire file content");
+Files.writeString(Path.of("output.txt"), "Full file content");

-// Multiple lines
+// Write multiple lines

 Files.writeString(Path.of("output.txt"),

-// With Text Block (Java 15+)
+// Text block (Java 15+)

 String html = """